oxc-project/oxc/README.md

 Individual crates are published, you may use them to build your own JavaScript tools.

 * The umbrella crate [oxc][docs-oxc-url] exports all public crates from this repository.
-* The AST and parser crates [oxc_ast][docs-ast-url] and [oxc_parser][docs-parser-url] are ready for use.
+* The AST and parser crates [oxc_ast][docs-ast-url] and [oxc_parser][docs-parser-url] are ready for you to develop your own JavaScript tools.
 * See `crates/*/examples` for example usage

-The crates are lightweight and tuned for compilation speed.
+While Rust has gained a reputation for its comparatively slower compilation speed, we have dedicated significant effort to fine-tune the Rust compilation speed.
+Our aim is to minimize any impact on your development workflow, ensuring that developing your own Oxc based tools remains a smooth and efficient experience.

 This is demonstrated by our [CI runs](https://github.com/web-infra-dev/oxc/actions/workflows/ci.yml?query=branch%3Amain), where warm runs complete in 5 minutes.

 ### Node.js